Jam12390/desktop_opal/README.md

 **NOTE: Almost all of this is covered in the how to use section of settings.
 This is here in case of future updates.**

+**I found an error, what should I do?**

+First, check ErrorLog.txt in C:\Users\[Your Username]\Documents\DesktopOpal.
+If the error is shown there, copy paste it into a new issue on the repo and I'll get to it ASAP.

+Otherwise, just describe what you were doing in a new issue and I'll do my best to fix it!

 **Help!
 All of my apps are still blocked even after my session has ended!**

 This is fine and probably happened because the app or API closed during a block session.
 The uhoh button in settings *should* fix this however if it doesn't: